vanzasetia/personal-website/src/blogs/one-step.md

 Now, a single step is essential.
 You need to start, but you need to start by completing a single step.
 For example, if your goal is to write a thousand blog posts, you need to start with writing a blog post.
 If you just finished writing a draft, you are still completing your first step toward your goal.
 Your first step is completed when you publish your first blog post.

 So, you need to start small, one step at a time.
 If you do less than one step, you have not started yet.
-You actually need to do one step at a time.
+You really need to do one step at a time.